postsharp/Metalama.Samples/examples/enum-viewmodel/README.md

 ---
 uid: sample-enum-viewmodel
+level: 200
 ---

 # Example: Enum View-Model

 [!metalama-project-buttons .]

 This example shows how to build an aspect that generates view-model classes for `enum` types.
-For each enum value `Foo`, the aspect will generate an `IsFoo` property.
+For each enum member `Foo`, the aspect will generate an `IsFoo` property.

 For instance, let's take the following input `enum`: